victorialindsaymcgee/victorialindsaymcgee.github.io/_pages/cv.md

 * Organising Committee member for the [2025 BSAS Equine Conference](https://www.bsas.org.uk/events/article/bsas-equine-conference-2025)
 * Organising Committee member for the 2024 Edinburgh Next Generation of Genomics Symposium (ENGoGS)
-* Member of the [British Society of Animal Science](https://www.bsas.org.uk) [Early Career Council](https://www.bsas.org.uk/undergraduates-and-early-career/council-members/), Early Careers Rep on the BSAS Publications Committee, and member of the Judging Panel for the [BSAS Undergraduate Thesis of the Year Award](https://www.bsas.org.uk/undergraduates-and-early-career/thesis-of-the-year/)
+* Member of the [British Society of Animal Science](https://www.bsas.org.uk) and member of the Judging Panel for the [BSAS Undergraduate Thesis of the Year Award](https://www.bsas.org.uk/undergraduates-and-early-career/thesis-of-the-year/).
+Previously member of the [Early Career Council](https://www.bsas.org.uk/undergraduates-and-early-career/council-members/) (2019-2026) and Early Careers Rep on the BSAS Publications Committee.
 * Reviewer for the R(D)SVS Veterinary Ethical Review Committee
 * Member of the R(D)SVS Quality Assurance and Enhancement Committee
 * Member of the R(D)SVS PGT Teaching & Learning Committee